-2 Propositional Logic 2.1 Propositional Logic: Overview - System for formalizing certain valid patterns of reasoning - Expressions built by combining "atomic propositions" using not, if...then..., and, or, etc. - Validity8 means: no counterexample.
+2 Propositional Logic 2.1 Propositional Logic: Overview - System for formalizing certain valid patterns of reasoning - Expressions built by combining "atomic propositions" using not, if...then..., and, or, etc. - Validity means: no counterexample.
 Validity independent of content.
-Depends on form of the expressions ⇒ can make patterns explicit by replacing words by symbols From if A then B and A it follows that B.
+Depends on form of the expressions $\Rightarrow$ can make patterns explicit by replacing words by symbols From if A then B and A it follows that B.

 2 Propositional Logic

 2.1 Propositional Logic: Overview

 - System for formalizing certain valid patterns of reasoning

 - Expressions built by combining "atomic propositions" using not, if...then..., and, or, etc.

-- Validity8 means: no counterexample.
+- Validity means: no counterexample.
 Validity independent of content.
-Depends on form of the expressions ⇒ can make patterns explicit by replacing words by symbols
+Depends on form of the expressions $\Rightarrow$ can make patterns explicit by replacing words by symbols

-$$\frac{A \to B}{B} \quad \frac{A}{B}$$
+$$\frac{A \to B \quad A}{B}$$

 2 Propositional Logic

 2.1 Propositional Logic: Overview

 - System for formalizing certain valid patterns of reasoning

 - Expressions built by combining "atomic propositions" using not, if...then..., and, or, etc.

-- Validity8 means: no counterexample.
+- ullet Validity means: no counterexample.
 Validity independent of content.
-Depends on form of the expressions \Rightarrow can make patterns explicit by replacing words by symbols $A \rightarrow B$ A
+Depends on form of the expressions $\Rightarrow$ can make patterns explicit by replacing words by symbols

-$$\frac{A \rightarrow B}{B}$$
+$$\frac{A \to B \quad A}{B}$$

-8A and B are symbols whose meaning is not "hard-wired" into propositional logic.
+A and B are symbols whose meaning is not "hard-wired" into propositional logic.

-'''

 From if A then B and A it follows that B

-'''

 is valid because it is true regardless of what A and B "mean", and in particular, regardless of whether A and B stand for true or false propositions.

-• What about9
+• What about

 From if A then B and B it follows that A?

 9

 From if A then B and B it follows that A

 is invalid because there is a counterexample: Let A be "Kim is a man" and B be "Kim is a person".

 More Examples

-- If it is Sunday, then I don't need to work.
+1. If it is Sunday, then I don't need to work.

 It is Sunday.

 Therefore I don't need to work.

-- It will rain or snow.
+2. It will rain or snow.

 It will not snow.

 Therefore it will rain.

-- The Butler is guilty or the Maid is guilty.
+3. The Butler is guilty or the Maid is guilty.

-The Maid is guilty or the Cook is guilty.

 Therefore either the Butler is guilty or the Cook is guilty.

 10

-- If it is Sunday, then I don't need to work.
+1. If it is Sunday, then I don't need to work.
 It is Sunday.

 Therefore I don't need to work.
 VALID

-- It will rain or snow.
+2. It will rain or snow.

 It is too warm for snow.

 Therefore it will rain.
-VALID

-- The Butler is guilty or the Maid is guilty.
-The Maid is guilty or the Cook is guilty.
+VALID 3.
+The Butler is guilty or the Maid is guilty.

 Therefore either the Butler is guilty or the Cook is guilty.
-NOT VALID

-More Examples (Which are Valid?)10

-- If it is Sunday, then I don't need to work.
+NOT VALID More Examples (Which are Valid?)
+1. If it is Sunday, then I don't need to work.

 It is Sunday.

 Therefore I don't need to work.

-- It will rain or snow.
+2. It will rain or snow.

 It will not snow.

 Therefore it will rain.

-- The Butler is guilty or the Maid is guilty.
+3. The Butler is guilty or the Maid is guilty.

-The Maid is guilty or the Cook is guilty.

 Therefore either the Butler is guilty or the Cook is guilty.

 10

-- If it is Sunday, then I don't need to work.
+1. If it is Sunday, then I don't need to work.
 It is Sunday.

 Therefore I don't need to work.
 VALID

-- It will rain or snow.
+2. It will rain or snow.

 It is too warm for snow.

 Therefore it will rain.
-VALID

-- The Butler is guilty or the Maid is guilty.
-The Maid is guilty or the Cook is guilty.
+VALID 3.
+The Butler is guilty or the Maid is guilty.

 Therefore either the Butler is guilty or the Cook is guilty.
-NOT VALID

-History

-- Propositional logic was developed to make this all precise.

-- Laws for valid reasoning were known to the Stoic philosophers (about 300 BC).

-- The formal system is often attributed to George Boole (1815-1864).
+NOT VALID History - Propositional logic was developed to make this all precise. - Laws for valid reasoning were known to the Stoic philosophers (about 300 BC). - The formal system is often attributed to George Boole (1815-1864).
 Further reading: [vD80], [Tho91, chapter 1].

-More Formal Examples Formalization allows us to "turn the crank"11.
+More Formal Examples Formalization allows us to "turn the crank" 11.